Updated: Jul 8

 Visual for your students to refer to and navigate a space

-Personalize it - whatever is part of you in your real-life make it part of you in your online space too!
+Personalize it - whatever is part of you in your real life, make it part of you in your online space too!

-Spend time thinking more about curriculum
+Spend time thinking more about the curriculum

-Can be overwhelming to students if it is a busy space
+It can be overwhelming to students if it is a busy space

-Don't make it too crowded!
+Please don't make it too crowded!

 Before you create one think about the WHY